splunk/observability-workshop/docs/module6/hotrod.md

 # Deploying Hot R.O.D. in K3s

-## Enabling µAPM
+!!! important "Enabling µAPM"

-_An organisation needs to be pre-provisioned as a µAPM entitlement is required for the purposes of this module.
-Please contact someone from SignalFx to get a trial instance with µAPM enabled if you don’t have one already._
+    An Organization needs to be pre-provisioned as a µAPM entitlement is required for the purposes of this module.
+Please contact someone from SignalFx to get a trial instance with µAPM enabled if you don’t have one already.

-_To check if you have an organisation with µAPM enabled, just login to SignalFx and check that you have the µAPM tab on the top navbar next to Dashboards._
+    To check if you have an Organization with µAPM enabled, just login to SignalFx and check that you have the µAPM tab on the top navbar next to Dashboards.

----

-### 1. Create an instance running Kubernetes
+## 1. Create an instance running Kubernetes

 The setup part is already documented in the [Preparation section](../../module3/prep/) & [Install k3s section](../../module3/k3s/).